How Did Thomas Edison Improve The Light Bulb

 • Vacuum Technology: The lifespan of a filament is significantly affected by the presence of oxygen.
 Edison's team developed improved vacuum pumps that could create a higher vacuum inside the glass bulb, reducing the rate of filament oxidation and prolonging its life.

 • Bulb Design: Edison experimented with various bulb shapes and designs to optimize light output and heat dissipation.
-He understood the importance of a robust and practical design that could withstand the rigors of everyday use.
+He understood the importance of a strong and practical design that could withstand the rigors of everyday use.

 • Electrical Circuitry: Edison recognized that the light bulb was only one component of a larger electrical system.
 He developed parallel circuits, which allowed individual bulbs to be switched on or off without affecting the others, a major improvement over existing series circuits.